-ANNUAL NATIONAL CONTEST
+ANNUAL NATIONAL CONTEST — Annual Deadline: January 31

 SCJ sponsors a National Contest for all current SCJ members.
 All entries are judged by professionals in the field.
 There is no entry fee for current members of active chartered chapters.

-SCJ MAJOR AWARDS — DEADLINE JUNE 1, 2017
+SCJ MAJOR AWARDS — Deadlines TBA

 - Outstanding New Chapter — This award is given to a chapter that has been chartered or reactivated for a period no longer than 6 years and no shorter than 2 years.
 The purpose of this award is to recognize a new and energetic member of the SCJ family.
 In order to be eligible this chapter must have had at least one induction each academic year for 2 consecutive years.
 The National Office will also submit outstanding new chapters for consideration.
 To make a nomination, please use the Outstanding New Chapter Award online nomination form.

 - Outstanding New Adviser — This award is given to an adviser who has advised a chapter (new or existing) for a period of no longer than 6 years and no shorter than 2 years.
 The purpose of this award is to recognize a new and energetic member of the SCJ family.
 In order to be eligible this adviser must be part of a chapter that has actively participated in SCJ activities (i.e., inductions, contest, philanthropy, conventions) for 2 consecutive academic years.
-To nominate your adviser please complete the entry form at the above link.
-The National Office will also submit outstanding new advisers for consideration.
+To nominate your adviser please complete the entry form below.
+The National Office may also submit outstanding new advisers for consideration.
 To make a nomination, please use the Outstanding New Adviser Award online nomination form.

 - Mary Beth Earnheardt Award for Service — This award is named for Dr. Mary Beth Earnheardt and recognizes outstanding service work done by SCJ chapters.
 According to the SCJ constitution: ‘the dominant tradition of the Society for Collegiate Journalists is service.
 Because the Society stands for service, membership in it is not to be regarded as an honor in itself, but also as an opportunity for rendering greater service.
 Whatever traditions may accrue to the Society and its membership in the future, none shall ever supplant the tradition of service.’
 While all journalism is technically driven by commitment to community service, this particular award aims to recognize leaders who demonstrate service beyond the norm.
 The Mary Beth Earnheardt Award for Service recognizes the importance of advancing community through: service projects; innovative, in-depth public affairs reporting projects; sustained awareness campaigns; or projects that require the reporter(s) to overcome major opposition.
-To make a nomination, please use the MaryBeth Earnheardt Award for Service online nomination form.
+To see eligibility requirements and/or make a nomination, please use the Mary Beth Earnheardt Award for Service online nomination form.

 Certificate of Merit and Medal of Merit